blueschistrocks/School_District_Analysis/README.md

 # School District Overview Analysis

 ## Purpose
-The purpose of the school district analysis was to clean, review and provide summary data frames of the data sets provided by the school district.
+The purpose of the school district analysis was to clean, review and provide an analysis of the data using summary DataFrames.
 In addition, the school district asked to have the data reanalyzed due to evidence of academic dishonesty associated with the 9th grade reading and math grades at Thomas High School.

 ## Original Code Discussion
 The analysis was conducted using Pandas within a Jupiter Notebook.
-The two data sets (schools_complete.csv and students_complete.csv) were loaded into two DataFrames, and reviewed for missing data and errors.
+The two data sets provided by the school district (schools_complete.csv and students_complete.csv) were loaded into two DataFrames, and reviewed for missing data and errors.
 The primary issue with the data sets involved the student names in the students_complete.csv data set.
 The names were indicated to have erroneous prefixes and suffixes, which were removed by iterating through the names and replacing the erroneous prefixes and suffixes with an empty space using the following code:

 	##List of prefixes and suffixes
 	prefixes_suffixes = ["Dr. ", "Mr. ","Ms. ", "Mrs. ", "Miss ", " MD", " DDS", " DVM", " PhD"]